endoit/siebelScriptsEditor/documentation.md

 -	Visual Studio Code should be up-to-date
 -	[64-bit Oracle Client](https://www.oracle.com/database/technologies/instant-client/downloads.html)

-The extension can be installed with the following command using the .vsix file ():
+The extension can be installed with the following command using the .vsix file:
 ```
 code --install-extension <PATH>\siebelscripteditor-1.0.0.vsix
 ```